Register here for the 8th edition

 - Cass Technical High School

 The appointed faculty will submit 6 finalists’ essays to Palazzo Strozzi Foundation’s Advisory Committee.
 The Committee then will review each essay and conduct interviews with each finalist.
-After thoughtful consideration of the finalists’ essays and personal interviews the Committee will select two stronger candidates per participating school as a recipient of the 2017 Award.
+After thoughtful consideration of the finalists’ essays and personal interviews, the Committee will select two stronger candidates per participating school as recipients of the 2018 Award.

-All finalists will receive a certificate acknowledging his/her finalists status.
+All finalists will receive a certificate acknowledging his/her finalist status.
 This achievement can be noted in finalists college applications.
-The 18 competition winners, along with four chaperone/teachers, will be awarded an all-expenses paid trip to Florence, Italy during the summer of 2017.
+The 18 competition winners, along with four chaperone/teachers, will be awarded an all-expenses paid trip to Florence, Italy during the summer of 2018.

 Awardees will participate in a month long academic program based in Florence, Italy.
 New York University’s Florentine campus is the host of classes which are taught by the 4 chaperones/teachers.
 Classes will center around the evolutions of the Italian Renaissance and the composition of a college common application essay.
 In addition to classes on campus, the group (students and chaperones/teachers) will study on site at various locations of cultural significance in Florence, surrounding areas, and in the cities of Milan, Venice, and Rome.